Presidential hopeful Pete Buttigieg, Pences trade barbs

 Buttigieg's speech, which was delivered at an event hosted by the LGBTQ Victory Fund, garnered national attention due, in part, to his frank openness about his struggle with his sexual orientation.

-On Monday, the mayor of South Bend, reprised his critique of Pence.
+On Monday, the mayor of South Bend, Indiana, reprised his critique of Pence.

 “Just because you are LGBTQ doesn't mean it's OK to discriminate against you,” he told reporters in Las Vegas.
 “I think most people get that, I think most Christians get that, and it's time for us to move on toward a more inclusive and more humane vision of faith than what this vice president represent."